zuplo/docs/docs/articles/dev-portal-configuration.md

 Zuplo has full support for features within OpenAPI 3.1.
 If you are still on OpenAPI 3.0, then most features will still be supported within the Developer Portal.
-OpenAPI 2.x / Swagger or earlier is not supported at this time.
+OpenAPI 2.x / Swagger or earlier isn't supported at this time.
 There are multiple solutions to convert your OpenAPI 2.x document - including [CLI, and API](https://stackoverflow.com/questions/59749513/how-to-convert-openapi-2-0-to-openapi-3-0).

 ## Handling Multiple OpenAPI Files